 On May 30, 2018, Iowa Governor Kim Reynolds signed Senate File 2417 (SF 2417), an extensive state tax reform bill to improve the tax structure in Iowa.
 This law modernizes and expands the types of businesses required to collect Iowa sales tax and local option sales tax.
-Specifically, marketplace facilitators and remote sellers that exceed a certain amount of revenue or transactions must charge Iowa sales tax and applicable local option sales tax the same as retailers with a physical presence in Iowa.
+Specifically, marketplace facilitators and remote sellers that exceed a certain amount of revenue must charge Iowa sales tax and applicable local option sales tax the same as retailers with a physical presence in Iowa.

 Iowa is one of over 20 states that belong to the Streamlined Sales and Use Tax Agreement.
 Rather than registering individually in Iowa, retailers can register for a sales tax permit in all participating states by completing just one short and simple online application through the Streamlined Sales Tax Registration System.

 If you only need a sales or use tax permit in Iowa, you may register for one through the Department’s online portal, GovConnectIowa.